-- All individuals are unique and have intrinsic worth. - The foundation for unlimited learning is critical reading and thinking. - An atmosphere should be created in which students from all cultural backgrounds are treated with dignity. - The educational and social atmospheres foster an appreciation of students from all cultural backgrounds. - Instructional practices should incorporate learning activities that take into account different learning styles. - A safe and disciplined environment is necessary for learning. - A goal of education is to nurture social responsibility, which is enhanced through positive relationships and mutual respect among students and staff. - Parents/guardians, educators, students, and community members must be active partners in a successful educational process. - Staff development must be an ongoing process to provide the most current education in technology. - To establish a professional tone, it is essential to have superior staff support and development, physical facilities, and planning.
+- ► All individuals are unique and have intrinsic worth. - The foundation for unlimited learning is critical reading and thinking. - An atmosphere should be created in which students from all cultural backgrounds are treated with dignity. - ▶ The educational and social atmospheres foster an appreciation of students from all cultural backgrounds. - ▶ Instructional practices should incorporate learning activities that take into account different learning styles. - A safe and disciplined environment is necessary for learning. - A goal of education is to nurture social responsibility, which is enhanced through positive relationships and mutual respect among students and staff.

-HIGH SCHOOLS THAT WORK SC HIGH SCHOOL REFORM INITIATIVE
+Parents/guardians, educators, students, and community members must be active partners in a successful educational process.

-KEY PRACTICES
+HIGH SCHOOLS THAT WORK SC HIGH SCHOOL REFORM INITIATIVE KEY PRACTICES